The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Results

-An increase of galaxy bias with the scale has been already detected at lower redshifts from the analysis of galaxy clustering \citep{zehavi05} and from weak lensing \citep{hoekstra02,simon07}.
+An increase of galaxy bias with the scale was already detected at lower redshifts from the analysis of galaxy clustering \citep{zehavi05} and from weak lensing \citep{hoekstra02,simon07}.
 This is the first detection at relatively high redshift that exploits counts in cell statistics.
-A small, but significant amount of nonlinearity is detected at all redshifts.
-Unlike $\hat{b}$, the nonlinear parameter $\tilde{b}/\hat{b}$ seems to be scale-independent.
+A small, but significant amount of non-linearity is detected at all redshifts.
+Unlike $\hat{b}$, the non-linear parameter $\tilde{b}/\hat{b}$ seems to be scale independent.
+These results are robust to magnitude cut since similar trends for $\hat{b}$ and $\tilde{b}/\hat{b}$ are also seen when one restricts the biasing analysis to objects brighter than M$_{\rm B} <-19.9 -z -5\log (h)$.